 How to do this is by placing the yarn behind the stitch you are working, and as you insert the hook into the stitch, you also place the yarn being carried over the hook as well.

-Both of these videos will help you to see how to carry the yarn:
+This video will help you to see how to carry the yarn:

 Here is the basic pattern that I used for the pink gingham blanket that you could use for a practice swatch: